eneisen-ibm/copilot-workshop-labs/lab_3/spaces_docs/glucotech-project-initiation.md

-# OctoAcme — Project Initiation Guide
+# GlucoTech — Project Initiation Guide

 ## Purpose
 Define the initial steps to validate and authorize work, align stakeholders, and create a lightweight plan.